twilio-labs/function-templates/verify-push-authy-backend/README.md

 # Twilio Verify Push Sample Backend for the Authy app (Pilot)

-This project can be used as a sample backend for [Verify Push](https://www.twilio.com/docs/verify/push) and to issue push authentication challenges in combination with the [Authy Android App](https://play.google.com/store/apps/details?id=com.authy.authy), [Authy iOS App](https://apps.apple.com/us/app/twilio-authy/id494168017) or [Authy Desktop app](https://authy.com/download/)
+This project can be used as a sample backend for [Verify Push](https://www.twilio.com/docs/verify/push) and to issue push authentication challenges in combination with the Authy Android App, Authy iOS App or Authy Desktop app.

+For businesses who don't have their own client app, the Verify Push integration with Authy app turns the Authy apps into a secure key for Verify Push, so that they can verify their end-users by telling them to install Authy apps and without requiring PII from those users.

+---
+**NOTE**

+This pilot showcases the new integration between the Verify Push SDK and the Authy app.
+The pilot will be supplied to you in the form of a private Android app assigned to the specific email addresses you provide to Twilio.
+Please contact your Twilio account executive for participation or [email us](mailto:verifypush@twilio.com)

+---

 ## How to use the template